-Emile GIFFARD is at that time a dispensing pharmacist in Angers (Val de Loire).
+At that time, Émile Giffard was a dispensing chemist living in Angers (Val de Loire).

-Emile changed his pharmacy into a distillery and called his liqueur Menthe-Pastille , in reference to the tiny mint sweets that were all the rage in those days.
+Having found instant success, Émile turned his pharmacy into a distillery and named his liqueur Menthe-Pastille , in reference to the tiny mint sweets that were all the rage in those days.